GenomicsAotearoa/data-management-resources/docs/modules/index.md

 Here you can find a series of modules filled with tips and tricks to support you on your data management journey.
 Use what works, adapt as needed, and feel free to leave the rest.

-Below we present simplified overview of the data lifecycle within the broader research lifecycle.
+Below we present a simplified overview of the data lifecycle within the broader research lifecycle.
 Think of this as a roadmap to help navigate your own research journey.
-Modules that are particularly relevant for a particular research step are indicated by icons.
+Modules that are most relevant at a particular point in the data lifecycle are indicated by icons.

 <figure>
   <center><img src="../figures/research-lifecycle-v3.png" alt="The Data Lifecycle" style="width:65%" class="center"></center>